Harry Potter video games: Other

 In 2017, two new themed character packs for a Toys-to-life console video game Lego Dimensions were released.
 One contained Lego figurines of Harry, Voldemort, mini Ford Anglia and mini Hogwarts Express, while the other one contained figurines of Hermione and Buckbeak.
 At the same time, Portkey Games partnered with Jam City to release Harry Potter: Hogwarts Mystery in March 2018 for iOS and Android.
 The game was a spin off from the Harry Potter universe by setting the game before the book series, but still at Hogwarts.
 The game featured similar components to those of other freemium games, such as wait timers, and microtransactions.

 Following the release of Pokémon Go, in 2019 Niantic announced Harry Potter: Wizards Unite, a similar augmented reality game.
 The game allowed players to see the game world through a smartphone.

 In 2020, Harry Potter: Puzzles & Spells by Zynga Inc. was released on App Store, Google Play, Amazon Kindle, and Facebook Gaming in 14 languages.

 Hogwarts Legacy, an open-world, action role-playing video game and a prequel to the Harry Potter books, was released on February 10, 2023.

+On April 17, 2023, it was announced that a new game, Harry Potter: Quidditch Champions, was in active development by Unbroken Studios.
+The game allows players to compete either in a single-player career mode, akin to a traditional sports game, or in multiplayer matches.
+A limited playtest was held in April of that year, with a full release in September 2024.
+A Nintendo Switch version was released in November of that year.

+The collectible card game Harry Potter: Magic Awakened initially launched in China and Taiwan on September 9, 2021, followed by a worldwide launch on June 27, 2023.
+The game's American, European, and Oceanian servers were shut down for undisclosed reasons in October 2024.